Skip to main content

 Taking the bus can be a quicker way to get to and from school for some children.

-• check the bus times with your child or children
+• the bus times with your children

-• when getting off a bus, they should never cross the road directly behind or in front of it.
+When getting off a bus, they should never cross the road directly behind or in front of it.
 They should instead wait until it has moved off and they can see the road clearly in both directions before crossing.

 Safer Journeys to School campaign

-The campaign equipment includes:
+The campaign resources include:

-• 3 large outdoor banners with various safety messages
+• large outdoor banners with various safety messages

-• ‘Parking buddies’ which are metal cut-outs of children characters holding various safety messages.
+• ‘parking buddies’, which are metal cut-outs of children characters holding various safety messages.
 These buddies are safely placed at the kerbside where drivers should not stop or park such as:

 • double yellow lines